anOsuPlayer/Moona/README.md

 # Moona 🌙

+> NOTE: This project is in a VERY *VERY* EARLY PHASE.
+There is NO RELEASE YET and some features haven't been covered yet.

 Welcome to Moona!
 This project is my very own multi-purpose framework that will feature a whole bunch of tools and classes for all sorts of purposes: from building graphic interfaces up to simply keeping your code more compact and clear!

-My hope is to develop this framework as best as I possibly can: I want to offer people a piece of code that not only performs well, but that's also handy, practical and useful at the same time.
-I do not aim on creating something perfect, but rather something that you all can appreciate because of its various and peculiar uses or functions.
+My hope is to develop this framework as best as I can: I want to offer people a piece of code that not only performs well, but that's also handy, practical and useful at the same time.
+I do not aim on creating something perfect, but rather something that you might appreciate because of its various uses and functions.

-#### ***Moona is still under heavy developement, many of the features listed above are not yet implemented (but they'll be there... soon).***

-Speaking about very far-in-the-future plans, I would really like to give this framework a graphic interface (with integrated IDE and other things) and, also, to port it along with all its features to other programming languages (like C++).
+In the future, I would really like to give this framework a graphic interface (with integrated IDE and other things) and, also, to make other versions using other programming languages (like C++).
 We're talking about a very far future, though... who knows if this'll happen.

 ## How do I get started? 🔎

-In order to get started with this framework you'll need a few things:
+In order to get started with this framework you'll need a couple things:

 * This framework uses the *Java JDK 18.0.2*, so you'll need to download it from the official [website](https://www.oracle.com/java/technologies/downloads/) (NOTE: if you like, you should be able to use some newer versions of the JDK, too.
 I hope that it won't cause troubles, though, I haven't tested it yet)

-* To avoid making a mess in your IDE and making you regret of your life choices, I would advise you to read the official [guide](https://github.com/anOsuPlayer/Moona/blob/early_dev/GUIDE.md) on how to use the framework (which you can find by clicking on the link or in the repository's files).
+* To avoid making a mess in your IDE and making you regret of your life choices, I would advise you to read the official [guide](https://github.com/anOsuPlayer/Moona/blob/early_dev/GUIDE.md) on how to use the framework (which you can find by clicking on the link or in the repository's files) and the [Wiki](https://github.com/anOsuPlayer/Moona/wiki/home).

-Now that you *"really know what you're doing"*, you are ready to take your first look at the [releases tab](https://github.com/anOsuPlayer/Moona/releases) to choose the **release template** that most suits your needings to begin with! ... wait, what's a *release template*...?
+Now that you covered the basics, you are ready to take your first look at the [releases tab](https://github.com/anOsuPlayer/Moona/releases) to choose the *release* that most suits your needings! ... but first, let me introduce you to *release templates*, so that you'll know what you're going to download.

 ## Release Templates :package:

-If you decided to download a Moona release, then I'd better lighten your mind a bit by telling you *how releases work*.
-It's really no complex thing: you'll just have to choose between a way to organize things or another.

-While thinking about this project, I also took into count some very neat *modularity feature* (the reason behind those templates).
-I thought that it would have been nice to *allow people to download standalone features to use them outside of the main framework, too*.
-For each major release, you'll have the following options to choose between when the download time will come:
+This fancy term you're reading up here it's just a nice word to identify two different routes you can follow when downloading Moona.
+In order to achieve a nice *modularity* with all the features I'm planning to implement, I thought that this idea I've got might make things easier to a lot of you.
+You'll just have to choose between the following two ways:

 ### First Template:
 **Choosing the framework as a whole:** If you'll decide to download the main package (labeled: "Moona.jar"), you'll be downloading *the framework as a whole*.
 This means that your download will include *the base package* along with *all the dependent and non-dependent packages* (every feature from every package, basically).